dgacitua/leticia/README.md

 1. Install the required dependencies (instructions are available below)
 2. Download or clone this repository
-3. On LETICIA's repository root directory, copy `.env.example`, rename it as `.env` and edit the file to customize Environment Variables (if needed)
+3. On LETICIA's repository `src/` directory, copy `.env.example`, rename it as `.env` and edit the file to customize Environment Variables (if needed)
-4. On root directory, run `npm install` to install Node.js dependencies
+4. On `src/` directory, run `npm install` to install Node.js dependencies
-5. On root directory, run `npm run dev` to start LETICIA in watch mode for development
+5. On `src/` directory, run `npm run dev` to start LETICIA in watch mode for development

 ### Production